 So, what is the best way to get started with an office planning project?
 Whether you are updating your office layout, organizing an office relocation or setting up an office space for the first time, embarking on an office planning project can seem like a daunting task.
 Without a doubt, office planning can be challenging.
 However, the benefits of creating a well-planned office layout will far outweigh the problems that can be caused by not doing so.

 In fact, the design and layout of your workspace can influence productivity by up to 20%.
 With stakes that high, it’s worth investing time and effort in your office planning.
-Whether you will do the office planning yourself or with the help of professional, there some important considerations and planning tasks that you will want to get familiar with to get your project organized and off to a good start.
+Whether you will do the office planning yourself or with the help of professionals, there are some important considerations and planning tasks that you will want to get familiar with to get your project organized and off to a good start.

 Below you will some good office planning advice, to help you get well on your way to creating a productive, efficient and pleasing office space.

 Before you get into different types of office styles, or you are swayed by the latest office design trends, you will want to establish your objectives and know what your office planning needs are.
 Some common office planning objectives include:

 Good office planning is all about problem-solving.
 Your office planning objectives may just be one of these, all of these, or none of these at all.
 What matters, is that you are clear on what it is.
 Take some time to identify what your objectives are.
 Write them down, get input from your employees and fine tune them.
 Your office planning efforts will be more successful if you are clear on what you want to achieve and your list of objectives will help you stay on track.